VincentWei/build-minigui-5.0/README.md

    + [Special Statement](#special-statement)
    + [Other Notes](#other-notes)

 ## Current Status

 Currently, we have released the MiniGUI 5.0.0 as the first official release of MiniGUI 5.0.x.

+Note that we will change the branch for MiniGUI 5.0.0 from `dev-4-1` to `rel-5-0` when we release it.

 Main enhancements of MiniGUI Core and its components are as follow: